Your support helps the Gantt present exceptional exhibitions, leading scholars and engaging programs that celebrate the African-American story.

 Please Do Not Touch Artwork

-Special care must be taken to preserve the artwork and maintain the presentation of each exhibition.
-The oils on your skin will damage the surface of a painting, discolor bronze or rust steel.
-Please help us to preserve the art for other visitors and for future generations.
+Special care must be taken to preserve artwork and maintain the presentation of each exhibition.
+We ask that you not touch because the oils on your skin will damage the surface of a painting, discolor bronze or rust steel.
+Please help us preserve our artwork for other visitors and for future generations.

 Photography and Video

-You are allowed to take pictures in the following areas: Grand Lobby, Performance Suite, and the Rooftop Terrace.
-Photography and videotaping of the artwork is forbidden.
+You are always allowed to take photographs in the following areas: Harper-Roddey Grand Lobby, Performance Suite, and the Rooftop Terrace.
+Photography and videotaping of most artwork is forbidden.
+Signage is posted when photography is permitted in the galleries.
 Photography of special and/or traveling exhibitions is not allowed.
 Flashes, tripods, monopods, and video cameras are not permitted.

 In the interest of maintaining an enjoyable environment for all our visitors, we ask that you place your cell phone on silent mode or turn it off completely while in the galleries.
 If you receive a phone call, please leave the galleries to have your conversation.